Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Background

 \subsection{Language Models for Code}

-Transformer-based \cite{vaswani2017attention} language models for code have been extensively employed and have attained cutting-edge performance in numerous downstream software analytics tasks.
-A standard model learns general language representations from large amounts of unlabeled data using self-supervised learning.
-Once the training is complete, the model can be fine-tuned or adapted for specific tasks with smaller datasets, making it more efficient in terms of time and computational resources compared to training a model from scratch \cite{devlin2018bert}.
+Transformer-based \cite{vaswani2017attention} pre-trained language models for code have been widely employed and have achieved SOTA performance on numerous downstream software analytics tasks.
 The model training paradigm comprises two key phases: \textit{pre-training} and \textit{fine-tuning}.
 During pre-training, the model is exposed to a large dataset and learns general language representations through self-supervised learning, eliminating the need for explicitly labeled data \cite{feng2020codebert}.
 In the fine-tuning phase, the pre-trained model is adapted to a specific task using labeled data, where only a subset of parameters is updated through supervised learning techniques \cite{lu2021codexglue}.
 As a result, fine-tuning simplifies the training process and significantly lowers the training costs associated with various downstream tasks in software analytics \cite{devlin2018bert}.

+Transformer-based language models for code are typically classified into three architectural types: encoder-only, decoder-only, and encoder-decoder models \cite{zeng2022extensive}.
+Encoder-only models, such as CodeBERT \cite{feng2020codebert}, process the entire input sequence simultaneously and are primarily designed for program understanding tasks, such as vulnerability detection and clone identification.
+Decoder-only models, such as CodeGPT \cite{lu2021codexglue}, generate tokens sequentially and are widely used for program generation tasks, including code completion, code generation, and code summarization.
+Encoder-decoder models, including PLBART \cite{ahmad2021unified}, integrate an encoding stage that learns a representation of the input with a decoding stage that produces the output sequence.
+This architecture is particularly suitable for sequence-to-sequence tasks, including code summarization and programming language translation.